hyintell/DoomSuite/README.md

-# DoomLab
+# DoomSuite

-DoomLab is a Doom-based suite for deep reinforcement learning.
+DoomSuite is a Doom-based suite for deep reinforcement learning.

 ## Environments